psmidhunreddy/itlab2/README.md

-# itlab2
+# IT Lab II
-Tasks related to IT Lab II
+Tasks related to IT Lab II (https://scis.uohyd.ac.in/~chakcs/ITLab2026/)